Hybrid App Development and Native App Development: What are the Difference?

-Native is still the preferred approach for many mobile developers.
+For many mobile developers, native is still the preferred approach.
 And there are some excellent reasons for that.
-While part of that is based on the legacy of having few viable alternatives, Native still has its advantages today.
+While it is based on the legacy of having few viable alternatives, Native still has its advantages today.

 Rich native library

-Using native SDKs allows the developer to access the latest features specifically designed for those platforms, without the complexity of dealing with native plugins.
-This is an excellent option if you’re already familiar with native tools and languages and don’t want or need an additional layer of abstraction.
+Using native SDKs permits the developer to access the latest features specifically designed for those platforms, without the complexity of dealing with native plugins.
+This is a tremendous option if you’re already familiar with native tools & languages and don’t want or need an additional layer of abstraction.

-By building exclusively with native SDKs, developers aren’t bound to any third-party to keep up with support, and there’s not as much of a dependency on open source communities like Cordova to keep up with the latest features.
+By developing exclusively with native SDKs, app developers aren’t bound to any 3rd party to keep up with support, and there’s not as much of a dependency on open source communities such as Cordova to keep up with the latest features.

 Challenges of native development

-Here are the most frequently cited problems associated with native development:
+Here are the most frequently cited concerns associated with native development:

 Longer development cycles

-Native apps usually have longer development cycles, especially when building for multiple platforms, which requires two or three different code bases for iOS, Android, and desktop.
-Each platform has its nuances which require specific changes, updates, and maintenance, which bloat the cost of an application and add development time.
-This creates a lot of iterations within the development process in order to customize and test for each platform; it also reduces your agility to launch your application or push updates.
+Usually, Native apps have longer development cycles, especially when building for multiple platforms, which requires 2 or 3 different code bases for iOS, Android, & desktop.
+Each platform has its nuances that require specific changes, updates, & maintenance, which bloat the cost of an app and add development time.
+This creates lots of iterations within the process of development in order to customize as well as test for each platform; not merely this it reduces your agility to launch your application or push updates.